-The pilot came over to where I was stretcher'ed out...
+The pilot came over to where I was on the stretcher...
 "How you doing?" he asked.”
 Do you know who I am?"

 "No mate,” I said, a bit puzzled by his question.

 "Well my names Jackie Coogan...
-The actor” he said matter of factly.
+The actor” he said matter of fact.
 "I’m going to get you out of here!"

 "Sorry, I don’t recognise you mate...
 I play football back home, not go to the cinema!”
 I blurted..."But getting out is a b####y good idea!"